SadmanYasar/proptory-webapp-nextjs/README.md

 1. Update UI to use tailwind UI
 2. Add modal search with price filter
 3. Debounce search
+   1. For each Create, Upate, Delete, use appropirate search library method to manipulate the search index
+   2. Debounce search using InstantSearch.js
 4. Update Mongoose with Prisma